jtsylve/DFRWS-Go-Workshop/labs/lab 1/README.md

 In this lab you will create a new package called `timestamp`, which contains the following defined `FileTime` type.
 You must implement all methods as defined by the documentation below.

+NOTE: For the purpose of this lab, we only care about second precision (don't worry about nanoseconds during conversion)

+You can test your implementation by running `go test` while in the directory of your `timestamp` package.

 #### type FileTime

 ```go